Planning-nl/vugel-docs/docs/README.md

 ### [`direct-container`](https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/DirectContainer.ts)
 In very specific cases you may wish to work around Vue templates/reactivity.
-Vue is great in almost all use cases, but direct mutations can be faster and give you more fine-grained control.
+Vue is great in almost all use cases, but direct mutations can be faster and offers more fine-grained control.

 The direct container, in contrast to a normal container, allows you to add, remove and iterate over children directly via several child-related methods.

-> In a vue template, the direct-container should not contain children.
+> In a vue template, the `direct-container` tag should not contain children.

 ## Layout
-Vugel offers a layout engine that uses relative positioning.
-Additionally, it contains a flexbox layout engine.
+Vugel offers basic layouting that uses relative positioning.
+Additionally, it contains a flexbox layout engine which covers more advanced use cases.

 ### Positioning
 The `x` and `y` properties can be used to position the node relative to the parent node.